Skip to main content

 ActiveRecord::ActiveRecordError: Response code: 500 DB::Exception: Too many simultaneous queries

-If you see this text DB::Exception: Too many simultaneous queries, this is an issue with the instance in the backend server, please reach out to support on telegram.
+If you see this text DB::Exception: Too many simultaneous queries, this happens when you hit the number of requests for your plan.
+Please contact the support team.

 DB::Exception : Memory limit (total) exceeded